dilawar/hippo/docs/user_manual.md

 ??? question "How do I book my thesis seminar?"

-    See the item just below.
+    See the item just below on how to book a public talk.
 While booking, select the talk `CLASS` to `THESIS SEMINAR`.

+??? question "How do I book my presynposis seminar?"

+    Normally you give your presynopsis seminar as normal AWS.
+While editing your AWS entry, select `IS PRESYNOPSIS SEMINAR` to `YES`.

+    In case, you are giving your presynopsis as a 30 min talk before the AWS, it can be booked similar to a public talk.
+See below.

 ??? question "How to book a public talk, lecture or seminar?"

     !!! info